carl1961/ScadaLTS-Installer/README.md

 ## Note:

 MariaDB Server, and Scada-LTS Database Auto filled by install_scadalts.sh

-When Finish, Rasberry PI will reboot after 5 seconds

 To access your Raspberry Pi’s MySQL server and start making changes to your databases, you can enter the following command.